JAForbes/blog/posts/intro-to-monads.md

 Truly.

 So what do we do?
-Do we go back to writing for loops.
+Do we go back to writing for loops?

 OF COURSE NOT